kgoldman/acs/acs/README.txt

 > make -f makefiletpmc

-	These notes are not required once the TSS is instlled in the system area through a package manager.
+	These notes are not required once the TSS is installed in the system area through a package manager.

 	The makefile assumes that the TSS include and library